Certora/Quorum/Quorum/templates/Readme.md

 1. Fill in `ground_truth.json` with the appropriate data for each protocol.
 2. Update `execution.json` with the proposal addresses for each network.
-3. `.env` set the required environment variables.
+3. Set the required environment variables at `.env`.

 By following these instructions, you will ensure that the Quorum project is correctly configured and ready to use.